nschlaepfer/SmartGPT/readme.md

 ## MCP Server (REST API)

-The MCP (Master Control Program) server exposes all SmartGPT functionality via a REST API, making it ideal for:
+The MCP  server exposes all SmartGPT functionality via a REST API, making it ideal for:

 * Building web applications with AI capabilities
 * Creating chat interfaces backed by powerful reasoning